jackmack76063/Fantasy-Character_Generator/README.md

 - browse species types
 - browse our full "database" of characters (stored in "character_db.csv")
 - search by personality type
-- -search by species type
+- search by species type

 ## Instructions:
 Users will need to compile and run each sepearate microservice, along with our main program, in sepearate terminals.